Life at 32F: Why Structure Eats Culture for Lunch

-Articles and books on culture are filled with urgent messages on innovation: Innovate or die!
+Articles and books on culture scream Innovate or die!
 The CEO must be the CIO (chief innovation officer)!
 And so on.

 Inventing new products or strategies to stay ahead of competitors is important, of course.
 But unless a group can consistently deliver those products to customers on time, on budget, on spec, that team or company will eventually get beaten by its competition.

 In other words, we need to balance radical innovation with operational excellence.